markbrown87/prototype-nobyte-language/README.md

-# SHL or Super Highlevel Language
+# NoByte Language
 More information to come in time...

-# Practice Language called SHL or Super Highlevel Language (Working title)
+# Practice Language called NoByte (Working title)
-Practice language called Super Highlevel Language (SHL) and won't be very featureful as time passes, sorry!
+Practice language called NoByte.
+Named so after our little dog that just won't stop biting people's anckles.
 Used for practice to develop a programming language in C++ with all the fun tools in CICD and documentation.

 ## Tool Chain
 * [Clang-13](https://github.com/llvm/llvm-project/releases/tag/llvmorg-13.0.1)